Prosono/SMARTi_BaseComponent/README.md

   - entity: calendar.personal
     label: 🏠

-In order for the Icons to appear, you need to re-name your clanedar to eiwther clanedar.work, calendar.calendar, calendar.family or calendar.personal.
-THis will then be reflected in the dashboard.
+In order for the Icons mentioned above to appear in your calendar on your dashboard, you need to re-name your clanedar to either "calendar.work", "calendar.calendar", "calendar.family" or "calendar.personal".

 ## Go from Basic to Pro